NachoPeinador/Operador_PIA/README.md

    - Upload the file to [DeepSeek Chat](https://chat.deepseek.com).
    - Type:
      ```
-     "Please validate Appendices G, F, and I and explain them to me as if I were a... [your profile: e.g., high school student, farmer, etc.]."
+     "Please perform all validations of appendices G, F and J, verify the article's conclusions and explain the implications to me as if I were... [state your profession, age or context: e.g. a 15-year-old student, farmer, package delivery driver, Bernhard Riemann...]."
      ```

 3. **Explore and contribute!**